What is the digital footprint you leave online?

 Opening an account for your credit card

-All of the examples above ask for data that is then collected and forms a digital profile on you.
+All of the examples above ask for data that is then collected and formed into a digital profile on you.
 Your name, email, location, anything you share, or even your shopping preferences.

 Check your privacy settings